Disability Denials

 Social Security Disability Denials: What a Denial Means

-A denial doesn't necessarily mean you're not disabled—look at your denial letter to see the rationale for the denial.
+Getting denied disability doesn't necessarily mean you're not disabled—look at your denial letter to learn the rationale for the denial.

 -